"Big Brother" contestant Luke Valentine removed from house after using N-word on camera

 Valentine's departure from the show, which is in its 25th season, will be addressed in Thursday night's episode, the statement added.

-The Florida native was caught using the slur during a conversation with three other castmembers, Jared Fields, Cory Wurtenberger and Hisam Goueli, while being streamed live on Paramount+.
+The Florida resident, who is White, was caught using the slur during a conversation with three other castmembers, Jared Fields, Cory Wurtenberger and Hisam Goueli, while being streamed live on Paramount+.

 CBS and Paramount+ are owned by Paramount Global, which is also the parent company of CBS News.